bmd1905/EasyMLOps/README.md

 #### c.
 DataLake (MinIO)

 - **Kafka → S3 Sink Connectors** write validated and invalid data to **MinIO**.
-- Ensure no data is lost, aka `EtLT` (Extract, transform, Load, Transform).
+- No data is lost—this approach follows `EtLT` (Extract, transform, Load, Transform).
-- Ensures permanent storage of raw data, including invalid events for alerting or recovery.
+- Ensures permanent storage of both raw and invalid events for alerting or recovery.

 #### d.
 Data Warehouse (PostgreSQL)